PyMoDAQ/PyMoDAQ/docs/src/usage/modules/DAQ_Move.rst

 Bounds
 ^^^^^^
-if this section is activated (by clicking the *Set Bounds* entry) then the actuator *positions* will be software limited bewteen *min* and *max*.
+if this section is activated (by clicking the *Set Bounds* entry) then the actuator *positions* will be software limited between *min* and *max*.
 This can be used to prevent the actuator to reach dangerous values for the experiment or anything else.

 Scaling